alejandrodl/dubme_adl/README.md

 ## Discussion

-It can be seen that, in terms of speed, both algorithms perform considerably faster than real time and noy significant difference between speed performances was found.
+It can be seen that, in terms of speed, both algorithms perform considerably faster than in real time and no significant difference between speed performances was found.

-In terms of both noise separation audio quality, FAIR's Denoiser generally performs slightly better than NVIDIA's CleanUNet for all videos and metrics.
+In terms of noise separation audio quality, FAIR's Denoiser generally performs slightly better than NVIDIA's CleanUNet for all videos and metrics.
 Then, when considering transcription quality, they are usually on pair, with no significant differences in performance.

-It is also worth noting that the OpenAI's Whisper transcriber algorithm performs significantly better when applied to original audios than to denoised audio.
+It is also worth noting that the OpenAI's Whisper transcriber algorithm performs significantly better when applied to original audio than to denoised audio.
 This is due to the fact that the algorithm was trained with noisy videos and in an end-to-end fashion, so the denoising process already takes place there implicitly.

 Hence, I decided to use FAIR's Denoiser in the main [`separation_program.py`](src/separation_program.py) script.

 Finally, some limitations that this study has are:

-- Low video sample size: Increasing the number of analised videos would clarify the veracity and impact of the insights above.
+- Low video sample size: Increasing the number of analysed videos would clarify the veracity and impact of the insights above.

 - Low model sample size: Increasing the number of models would clarify the veracity and impact of the insights above.
-For instance, experiments with NVIDIA's CleanUNet were done with its `high` version of the model (less parameters), so it would be interesting to see how the `full` version of the model performs in relation to FAIR's Denoiser.
+For instance, experiments with NVIDIA's CleanUNet were done with its `high` version of the model (fewer parameters), so it would be interesting to see how the `full` version of the model performs in relation to FAIR's Denoiser.

 - Low number of metrics: Having more metrics would help to get clearer conclusions.